 Inventory.
 Inventory is carried at the lower of cost (first-in, first-out method) or net realizable value.
 Items in inventory relate predominantly to our functional neurosurgical products, drug delivery and biologic products, therapy products and ClearPoint capital equipment.
 Software license inventory related to ClearPoint systems undergoing on-site customer evaluation is included in inventory in the accompanying consolidated balance sheets.
 All other software license inventory is classified as a non-current asset.
 We periodically review our inventory for excess and obsolete items and provide a reserve upon giving consideration to factors such as its physical condition, sales patterns, and expected future demand in order to estimate the amount necessary to write down any slow moving, obsolete, or damaged inventory.
-These estimates could vary from actual amounts based upon future economic conditions, customer inventory levels, or competitive factors that were not foreseen or did not exist when the estimated write-downs were made.
+These estimates could vary from actual amounts based upon future economic conditions, customer inventory levels, or competitive factors that were not foreseen or did not exist when the estimated writedowns were made.

 Share-Based Compensation.
 We account for compensation for all arrangements under which employees and others receive shares of stock or other equity instruments (including options) based on fair value.
 The fair value of each award is estimated as of the grant date and amortized as compensation expense over the requisite vesting period.
 The fair values of our share-based awards are estimated on the grant dates using the Black-Scholes valuation model.
 This valuation model requires the input of highly subjective assumptions, including the expected stock volatility, estimated award terms and risk-free interest rates for the expected terms.
 To estimate the expected terms, we utilize the simplified method for "plain vanilla" options discussed in the SEC's Staff Accounting Bulletin 107, or SAB 107.
 We believe that all factors listed within SAB 107 as prerequisites for utilizing the simplified method apply to us and to our share-based compensation arrangements.
-We intend to utilize the simplified method for the foreseable future until more detailed information about exercise behavior becomes available.
-Expected volatility is based on historical volatility of our common stock.
-We utilize risk-free interest rates based on U.S. treasury instruments, the term of which is consistent with the expected term of the share-based award.
+We intend to utilize the simplified method apply to us and to our share-based compensation arrangements.
+We intend to utilize the simplified method apply to us and to our share-based compensation arrangements.
+We intend to utilize the simplified method apply to us and to our share-based compensation arrangements.
+We intend to utilize the simplified method of the foreseeable future until more detailed information about exercise behavior becomes available.
+Expected volatility is based on U.S. treasury instruments, the term of which is consistent with the expected term of the share-based award.
 We have not paid, and do not anticipate paying, cash dividends on shares of our common stock; therefore, the expected dividend yield is assumed to be zero.
 We do not believe there is a reasonable likelihood that there will be a material change in estimates or assumptions used to determine share-based compensation expense.